Why did Thomas Edison and Bill Gates appear geniuses but many did not?

 But why?

-Have you ever tried to answer?
+Have you ever tried to know?

 Very few selected people experience only love in their lives because they are aware that love could be masked by fear, which is noise.